pdp11gy/SoC-HPS-based-MFM-disk-emulator/README.md

 decoders MFM_gap_DECODER_V1_0.v and CL_my_MFM_DEcoder_V1_0.v.
 At the moment I don't have the possibility for
 further analyze this problem in the DEC environment because I do not have the necessary vintage hardware
 and also not the necessary environment around.
 Maybe there will be cooperation.
 Any hint is welcome.
-An exact problem description is in the file MFM_debug.pdf
+A detailed description with hints and explanations of the open points is in the file MFM_debug.pdf